 Season Summary: 1974

 Les Stillman again stood out and finished just one vote behind JJ Liston Trophy winner Ray Goold of Sunshine, but John Fanning won the Andy Taylor Memorial Trophy for the Club best and fairest award.
-Leading goalkicker was Glenn Townsend with a total of 48.
+Leading goalkicker was Glenn Townsend with a total of 48 from just 11 games.
 Former Footscray player Richard Radziminski won the Reserves best and fairest, while Gary O'Donovan won the Thirds award and Eddie Messina the Fourths.
 Robert Percy played his 100th senior game for the Club late in the season.

 A daunting look upon the future of the club could have been summed up by the performances of the Seconds and Thirds sides, both both finishing dead last in their respective competitions.
 The Fourths, however, won their third premiership in a row in the Western Suburbs Football League under 17's competition.